canelhasmateus/diamond/vault/A/ramble/OnMeetingRoleplays.md

 # OnMeetingRoleplays

-I was recently thinking about the merits of #role-based #discussions. not limited to any place, but life in general - although it *does* seem more applicable in [[Workplace]] settings.
+I was recently thinking about the merits of #role-based #discussions. not limited to any place, but life in general - although it *does* seem more applicable in [[IndexWorkplace]] settings.

 The premise is that many #meetings and reunions suffer from a lack of tangible #value-added because they are: